-Tucked into the vast Green Swamp, just inside the Sumter County line, this state-of-the-art fish hatchery and research facility might seem an unlikely birding spot.
-Instead, its 60-plus ponds offer a begrudging buffet to wading birds like Great Blue, Little Blue and Tricolored Herons, Black-crowned Night-Herons, Snowy Egrets and a number of wintering shorebirds.
+This site, formerly known as the Richloam State Fish Hatchery is tucked into the vast Green Swamp, just inside the Sumter County line.
+This state-of-the-art fish hatchery and research facility might seem an unlikely birding spot.
+Instead, its 60-plus ponds offer refuge to Great Blue, Little Blue and Tricolored Herons, Black-crowned Night-Herons, White Ibis, Snowy Egrets and a number of wintering shorebirds such as Greater Yellowlegs and Wilson’s Snipe.
 Sandhill Cranes trumpet overhead, and the bordering forest shelters songbirds of many varieties like Brown-headed Nuthatches, Eastern Bluebirds and Summer Tanagers.
-Watch the shallow ponds for Wood Storks and Limpkins, and the entrance road for Osceola Wild Turkeys, which are slightly smaller and darker (and a little warier) than their eastern cousins.
+Watch the shallow ponds for Wood Storks and Limpkins, and the entrance road for Wild Turkeys.
 Northern Rough-winged Swallows and Tree Swallows perform acrobatic displays over the ponds as they pursue insect prey.
-Look for dragonflies too such as Swamp Darner and Great Blue Skimmer.
+Many species of dragonfly can be found here as well such as Swamp Darner and Great Blue Skimmer.
 Take time to enjoy the impressive display aquarium; an overlook for watching fish production activities is also provided.
 Please call ahead to schedule group outings or student field trips.
-This site was formerly known as the Richloam State Fish Hatchery.